 Previous publications include The Book Of O: Orgasm Portraits, which is now available as an ebook.
 It was actually the Orgasm Portraits series that initially got me interested in men’s issues.
 Many of the men that I interviewed said that they were telling me things about themselves that nobody else knew.
 I thought about how good it feels to be open and expressive and how many men don’t feel like they have that option.
 One of my goals with this website is to help each sex develop more empathy for the other sex, and help bring men and women on more balanced footing.
 I am pro-relationships and pro-family, which makes me, above all, pro-communication.

 My background is psychology and fine art, and I have degrees in both from the University of Colorado.
-After University, I worked closely with social psychologist and past APA President, Dr. Philip Zimbardo, from 2009 – 2013.
-Most recently, I have been assisting Warren Farrell with his upcoming book, The Boy Crisis.
+After University, I worked closely with social psychologist and past APA President, Philip Zimbardo.
+Most recently, I have been assisting Warren Farrell with his upcoming book, The Boy Crisis, and assisting award documentary filmmaker Cassie Jaye with the release of The Red Pill.
 Visit www.NikitaCoulombe.com for more.

 Keeley Rankin, MA

 I grew up loving to ride horses and did for many years.
 This has given me two advantages in life: the ability to understand the unspoken language of the body and the ability to use the body as a tool to communicate.
 These skills carried over into what I do today; I draw on my training as a Licenced Somatica Method Practitioner (a relational and experiential body-based therapy), Hakomi, and psychodynamic therapy to help men, women, and couples reach their full sexual potential, heal from past traumas, and move beyond current intimacy challenges.
 My goal in working with all my clients is to help them more clearly understand their needs and how to get them met, and how to deal with the challenges and disappointment that can sometimes overtake our lives.